What Is a She Shed?

 Are you longing for an escape to unplug from the daily grind, your demanding job, and family stresses?
 Create a serene space where you can tend your plants, read a book, knit a sweater, learn to paint, and spend the afternoon with your besties.

-Man caves have been around for quite a while and now it’s time to for them to move aside and begin the new chapter of the “she shed.”
+Man caves have been around for quite a while, and now it’s time for them to move aside and begin the new chapter of the “she shed.”
 She sheds have rapidly grown in popularity.
 The custom designs and styles are limitless.

 7 Tips for Creating a She Shed

-Your shed your reflect your personality.
+- Your shed should reflect your personality.
 Your interests and hobbies change as you grow.
 Your she shed should transform as your leisure pursuits evolve.

-Determine the purpose for your shed.
+- Determine the purpose of your shed.
 The main point for your special place is to be yourself and do what you love.
 If you like gardening, crafting, sewing, meditating, reading, or writing, make it a purposeful space.

 She Shed Styles